-You first need a working copy of Ruby installed.
+You first need a working copy of Ruby with the Development Kit installed.
 The easiest way to do that on Windows is to install the » RubyInstaller.
+Make sure to also download the Development Kit.
 Once that's installed, you're ready to install Vae Local.

 To install Vae Local: Simply install the 'vae' Ruby gem.
 You can do that by typing the following at a command prompt.
 Note that if you used RubyInstaller, you may need to use its provided command prompt for running this command.

 gem install vae

 Installing on a UNIX/Linux system

 Prerequisites: The Vae Local Development Environment for UNIX/Linux requires Ruby 1.8.5.
 You can check your Ruby version by typing ruby -v at the shell prompt.
 You should also have the Ruby Development Headers and a working compiler suite.
 If you do not have Ruby 1.8.5, use your distribution's package manager to install the latest version of Ruby and the Development Headers.